zeekay/django-chii/README.rst

 Extra modules and web app for chii.
 ===================================

-``django-chii`` provides a number of extra modules for `chii <https://bitbucket.org/zeekay/chii/>`_, a simple irc bot.
+``django-chii`` provides a couple of extra modules for `chii <https://bitbucket.org/zeekay/chii/>`_.
-It includes a web interface as well.
+It adds the following functionality to chii:

+- A searchable quotes database.
+- Link tracking.

+The modules can be interacted with by messaging the bot, or through the web interface.
+You can check out an installation of django-chii `here <http://smth.us>`_.

 ============
 Installation